How to Improve Your Credit Score Before Applying for a Mortgage

 A strong credit score can be the difference between getting approved for a mortgage at a great interest rate or struggling to secure a loan at all.
-In 2025, mortgage lenders remain cautious, making it crucial to improve your credit score before applying.
+Mortgage lenders remain cautious, making it crucial to improve your credit score before applying.
 Here’s how you can do it.

 Why Does Your Credit Score Matter for a Mortgage?